SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Introduction

 \section{Introduction}

 The ``reproducibility crisis'' in AI and across science casts doubt on the reliability of research \citep{baker-reproducibility-crisis-2016, hutson-ai-reproducibility-crisis-2018}.
-To address this, the computational sciences have long recognized that a paper alone is insufficient and that publishing code, data, and instructions is a prerequisite to ensure experimental findings are reproducible \citep{wavelab-reproducible-buckheit-donoho-1995,reproducible-research-peng-etal-2011, improving-reproducibility-pineau-etal-2019}.
+To address this, the computational sciences have long recognized that a paper alone is insufficient and that publishing code, data, and instructions is a prerequisite to ensure experimental findings are reproducible \citep{wavelab-reproducible-buckheit-donoho-1995,reproducible-research-peng-etal-2011, raff-et-al-quantifying-ml-2019, improving-reproducibility-pineau-etal-2019}.

-However, the availability of code does not guarantee reproducibility nor consistency with the scientific text (as showcased in Fig.~\ref{fig:dataset-example}).
+However, the availability of code guarantees neither reproducibility nor consistency with the scientific text (as showcased in Fig.~\ref{fig:dataset-example}).
 In practice, implementation details can diverge from their descriptions, introducing performance variations that go unreported \citep{deep-rl-that-matters-henderson-2018}.
-These discrepancies manifest in troubling ways: from ``mathiness,'' where equations simulate technical depth while actual gains stem from undocumented tricks \citep{troubling-trends-lipton-etal-2019}, to evaluation metrics that differ in implementation \citep{post-2018-call}, rendering scientific comparisons invalid.
+These discrepancies manifest in troubling ways: from ``mathiness,'' where equations simulate technical depth while actual gains stem from undocumented tricks \citep{troubling-trends-lipton-etal-2019}, to evaluation metrics that differ in implementation \citep{post-2018-call,marie-etal-2021-scientific}, rendering scientific comparisons invalid.

 Reproducibility issues and paper-code inconsistencies are typically only detected during reproduction efforts and post-publication, resulting in a waste of resources and eroding trust in science.
-While checklists during peer review can raise awareness of authors to provide (more) reproducible code \citep{improving-reproducibility-pineau-etal-2019,dodge-etal-2019-show}, ideally, reviewers check the correctness of the implementation and ensure reproducibility.
+While checklists during peer review can encourage authors to provide more reproducible code \citep{improving-reproducibility-pineau-etal-2019,dodge-etal-2019-show}, ideally, reviewers check the correctness of the implementation and ensure reproducibility.
 However, with the rapid growth of submission numbers, reviewers are already under severe time pressure \citep{rogers-augenstein-2020-improve} and conducting intricate code reviews is time-consuming \citep{repeatability-in-research-collberg-proebsting-2016}.